Alex Verdugo Player Props: Red Sox vs. Rays

-On Friday, Alex Verdugo (hitting .220 in his past 10 games) and the Boston Red Sox face the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
-First pitch is at 7:10 PM ET.
+Alex Verdugo -- with a slugging percentage of .244 in his past 10 games, including no home runs) -- will be in action for the Boston Red Sox versus the Tampa Bay Rays, with Trevor Kelley on the hill, on June 3 at 1:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Reds.
+He had a hitless performance in his most recent game (0-for-4) against the Reds.

 Alex Verdugo Game Info & Props vs. the Rays